orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 	- Or similarly some industrial factory or something, or workbench with an NPC which does work for you -> and you can give them certain
 - You could later imagine hiring more equipment, by which we mean literally running stuff on some server/cloud.

+- Capacity of GPU/CPU/PCIe buss/
+	- Purposes of what they're used for: Buffer so that

 ---

 Encryption key being a physical key, handing it to someone (with some extra step) transferring thst item.
 Putting it in a door which represents the space you want to tp to.